Pinafore/nlp-hw/project/README.md

 Project Writeup
 ======================

-By 23:55 21.
-May, have the person in your group whose last name is alphabetically first submit their project writeup explaining what you did and what results you achieved.
+By 10:00 December 15, have the person in your group whose last name is alphabetically first submit their project writeup explaining what you did and what results you achieved.
 This document should make it clear: